Davospike/segpSPA/The_Process/SystemImplementation.md

 | Neil (University Professor)       | It doesn't look like there are too many websites out there that let visitors learn about and test themselves on fake news. |
 | Emma (Admin)       | With the market research done, I have a better idea of what quiz topics to give users the option of taking. |

-### Sprint 3 : Prepare Backend & Additional Wireframe (29.03.21-04.04.21)
+### Sprint 3 : Prepare Back-end & Additional Wireframe (29.03.21-04.04.21)
-Sprint number 3 came in the first week on Easter and the key goals related to advancing our paper prototype into a more developed wireframe and develop the backend with respect to the mongoDB containers and finalizing the dataset with sample questions, broken down by news topic.
+Sprint number 3 came in the first week on Easter and the key goals related to advancing our paper prototype into a more developed wireframe and develop the back-end with respect to the mongoDB containers and finalizing the dataset with sample questions, broken down by news topic.
 Further we set a stretch goal to prepare the data model for handling HTTP requests.

 Key goals:
 - Finish hand-made quiz dataset, broken down into various topics ready for linking to the front end.